Fast and Accurate Proper Orthogonal Decomposition using Efficient Sampling and Iterative Techniques for Singular Value Decomposition: Proposed Iterative Sampling Algorithm (ISMA)

 \subsubsection{Row sampling}

-We have tried two strategies for row sampling - (a) $L_2$ norm of rows and (b) leverage scores (LS).
-Sampling based on $L_2$ norm of the rows has been used in \cite{DriKanMah:2006:II} as well as in the adaptive sampling algorithm.
+We have tried two strategies for row sampling - \begin{enumerate}[label=(\alph*)] \item $L_2$ norm of rows and \item leverage scores (LS). \end{enumerate} Sampling based on $L_2$ norm of the rows has been used in \cite{DriKanMah:2006:II} as well as in the adaptive sampling algorithm.
 Both leverage score based sampling and uniform sampling has been used by \cite{YamTomDon:2017}, who propose an incremental algorithm for SVD.
 Their algorithm reduces the size of the matrix by projecting columns and sampling rows.
 Computing leverage scores requires an estimate of the left singular vectors.
-Therefore, the left singular vectors of the first block of columns is approximated and subsequently, the previously computed left singular vectors are used to approximate the leverage scores of the rows.
+Therefore, it is not done in the first round of sampling.

 When rows are also sampled, we use the right singular vectors and the singular values of $W$ as an approximation to those of $D$.
 These are used to compute the POD modes (see line 31 of Algorithm~\ref{alg:ICS} ).
 For this approximation to be accurate, the primary requirement is that the singular values computed using $W$ be accurate.
 In order to maintain the accuracy of the singular values, we scale the sampled rows as specified in the procedure SAMPLE AND SCALE UNIQUE ROWS.
-We remove duplicate rows that were sampled and scale the remaining rows with the square root of the number of occurrences of each row, in addition to $1/\sqrt{wq_i}$, where $w$ is the number of rows sampled and $q_i$ denotes sampling probability.
+We remove duplicate rows that were sampled and scale the remaining rows with $\sqrt{\hat{t}_i/wq_i}$ where $w$ is the number of rows sampled, $\hat{t}_i$ is the number of occurrences of each sampled row, and $q_i$ denotes sampling probability.
 This scale factor makes the computed SVD equal to the SVD obtained without removing duplicates.
 This is similar to what is done in \cite{SunXieZhaFal:2007} for sampling columns.